FMC64/spp/SPECIFICATION.md

 To achieve that, S++ marks every variable with either a compile-time value during parsing of statements, or a deferred unknown value under circumstances where compile-time evaluation is not reasonably possible.
 Examples of promotion to deferred evaluation include:
 - Usage of a runtime-defined data, such as reading the keyboard in real-time or acquiring data from a file or the network.
-	- File or network acquisition can be made compile-time using the appropriate compile-time functions such as `compile_file` (which works with a filepath or URL).
+	- File or network acquisition can be made compile-time using the appropriate potential `compile_time` functions such as `read` (which works with a filepath or URL). `read` is a `run_time` function, which can be overriden to `compile_time` by specifying the same keyword in front of the value.
 - Usage of not yet provided data in the compilation process: for example using an input variable of a function
 	- If such variable happens to be compile-time evaluated, the target variable will be promoted from deferred back to compile-time evaluation.